7Linternational/Image-Vectorizer/README.md

 The result is a `base64` string, and an Image of the vectorized original image (use right+click and save as... to download locally)

+>Note: Use clear before using the tool again!

 ## Server